Home » Dinner » Homemade Mac and Cheese with Kale

 Instructions

-• Clean your kale by rinsing it in cold water and then removing the leaves from the stems.
-Chop into small pieces.
+• Prep Kale: Clean the kale by rinsing it in cold water in a colander, shaking off excess water, and then removing the leaves from the stems.
+Chop the leaves into small pieces.

-• Heat olive oil on medium in a cast iron skillet or another large skillet (with a lid).
+• Saute Onions and Garlic: Heat olive oil on medium in a cast iron skillet or another large skillet (with a lid).
 Add onion and garlic and cook for approximately 90 seconds.

-• Meanwhile, bring 3 quarts of water to a boil.
-Add noodles and boil until al dente.
-Drain and rinse in cold water to prevent sticking.
+• Cook Pasta: Meanwhile, bring 3 quarts of water to a boil.
+Add the pasta and boil until al dente.
+Give a quick rinse with cold water to prevent sticking and then drain.

-• Add last 1/2 to 1 cup of cheese to the top of skillet and add to oven to melt and crisp up cheese for 3-5 minutes.
+• Broil: Add the last 1/2 to 1 cup of cheese to the top of the skillet and add it to oven to melt and crisp up the cheese for 3-5 minutes (be sure to check after 2 minutes to ensure it's not burning)

 • Serve and enjoy!